 - You’re very new to photography, unsure of how any of it works, and you’re not very good.

-- Maybe you bought your camera a few years ago, but don’t remember really using it in the past year or so.
+- You bought your camera a few years ago, but don’t remember really using it in the past year or so.

 - Photography isn’t what you thought it would be, and you’re not in any real hurry to learn more.